ErbinJames/Library_4a/README.md

    ?>
    ```

-   Replace these values with your actual database settings to connect to the library database.
+   Substitute these values with your actual database settings to establish a connection to the library database.

 5. **Start XAMPP Server**

-   - Ensure that both Apache and MySQL are running in the XAMPP control panel.
+   - Make sure that both Apache and MySQL are active/running in the XAMPP control panel.

 6. **Testing the Application**
-   - You can now use API testing tools like Postman or Thunder Client to test the CRUD operations and authentication endpoints.
+   - You can now test the CRUD operations and authentication endpoints using API testing tools such as Postman or Thunder Client(default testing tool i used).

 <p align="right">(<a href="#library-management-system">back to top</a>)</p>